amoldighe/amoldighe.github.io/_posts/2017-09-15-reviving-corrupt-kvm-vm.md

 Proceed anyway (or wait 5 seconds) ? (y,N) <proceeding>
 ```

-Both disk image partitions should have the same UUID for it's block device.
+Now both the disk image partitions should have the same UUID for it's block device.

 ```
 root@hp-envy:~# blkid /dev/nbd0p1